01. Overview

 - Snacking with purpose: Patients may gain nutrition and energy from handy, high-calorie snacks.
 Foods including chocolate milk, fruit in heavy syrup, nuts and peanut butter can provide significant calories with little or no preparation.

 Cancer patients should receive nutritional support as soon as they notice weight loss or decreased appetite.
-Mesothelioma patients discuss nutritional support with their oncology team.
-Their team can help patients find the best nutritional approach for their unique situation.
+Discussing nutritional support with their oncology team is often helpful.
+Their team can help mesothelioma patients find the best nutritional approach for their unique situation.

 06. Remission and Recurrence